Updated December 3, 2018: Added Code Geass Re;surrection dub movie details, trailer video, and new movie poster.

 This was quite the surprise since fans have long argued about what really happened during the ending of Code Geass R2.
 The ending touched back to one of Lelouch’s lines where he said, “The only ones who should kill are those who are prepared to be killed.”

-On one hand, Code Geass R2 director Goro Taniguchi (who is returning for directing Code Geass R3) once said that the ending was open to the interpretation of audiences.
-However, during a 2008 interview, Writer Ichiro Okouchi seemed emphatic that Lelouch died.
+Many years ago, Code Geass R2 director Goro Taniguchi (who is returning for directing Code Geass R3) once said that the ending was open to the interpretation of audiences, but that he himself likes to view it as a happy ending.
+The director did not directly answer the question whether Lelouch was alive or not.
+However, during a 2008 interview, Writer Ichiro Okouchi was emphatic that Lelouch died.

 “It was decided fairly naturally,” he said.
 “During the Code Geass script meetings, there were many cases in which there were a number of disputes, but there were barely any when it came to the scripts for… episode 25 and the final episode.
 I think everyone felt the same when it came to the end of the character that is Lelouch.